SkyAudit/blog/content/statement/Skywire Miner Hardware for the Next Internet.md

 wireless mesh networks.

 Skywire distributes content faster and more anonymously than other alternatives.
-It does this by combining two powerful components: Aether and Skynet.
+It does this by combining two powerful components: Aether and Skywire.
 Aether is a peer-to-peer replicated object system that powers the distribution of anonymous and immutable web content.
 Traditional internet apps for video streaming, messaging, and other services can all be run on Aether.
-Skynet, the second component, forms the backbone of the distributed networking system.
+Skywire, the second component, forms the backbone of the distributed networking system.
 It’s a source-routed, public MPLS network built in a unique namespace and on a new networking stack.
-Skynet users essentially function as their own ISPs.
+Skywire users essentially function as their own ISPs.

-Aether and Skynet can be run separately, but Skywire combines them to form an indestructible network.
 With Skywire, a local cache holds resources without connecting to the external internet.
 File downloads are copied directly into the local cache.
 Peers who are looking for that file can get it from you and pass it along the network.
 By leveraging peer-to-peer technology in an innovative and